New fund will strengthen access to out of school and holiday childcare for low-income families

 The Fund addresses one of the 15 actions highlighted in the Scottish Government’s Child Poverty Delivery Plan Every Child, Every Chance – to deliver new support for childcare after school and in the holidays to help low income parents reduce childcare costs, work more flexibly and increase their incomes.

-Funding has been allocated from the Tackling Child Poverty Delivery Fund, and further funding round will be available in the 2021-22 financial year.
+Funding has been allocated from the Tackling Child Poverty Delivery Fund, and a further funding round will be available in the 2021-22 financial year.

 The fund complements the Scottish Government’s draft Out of School Framework.